7 Best Accessible Design Tools in 2025

 As a designer, one of the biggest misconceptions I encounter is the idea that it’s too late to make a website accessible.

-That’s simply not true.
-However, it’s almost always easier to build for accessibility from the start.
+That’s simply not true — though it is almost always easier to build for accessibility right from the start.

-Here’s a quick look at three accessible design tools I find myself using all the time.
+Here’s a quick look at seven design tools I find myself using all the time.
 Each one helps me check my work as I go, guarding against common accessibility issues like non-descriptive alt text or poor color contrast.

 An icon of a head with gears replacing the brain, next to a label that reads "Alt Text" and an image of a mountain.